 Kundalini Yoga is an excellent technology in teaching one how to be a fully functioning being while moving with the ebbs and flows of life.
 Much of our human suffering has to do with the struggle of our will versus the flow of life.
 The reality is that in life there are ups and downs, but who we are should never change despite the outside circumstances.
 That sounds all well and good, but how do we actually apply this?
 It is through intuition, caliber, and resilience.

 When you do not have intuition, you are internally and externally blind.
 There is so much more to the world than what you see with the physical eyes.
-With intuition, one can truly see a person, truly see a situation and have a sense of knowing without having to think about it.
-Intuition is also our own self-guidance, which is essential to our every day existence.
-The trouble of it is that for many of us, we have been taught that our intuition is wrong and what we feel isn’t valid.
+With intuition, one can truly see a person or situation and have a sense of knowing without having to think about it.
+Intuition is also our own self-guidance, which is essential to our everyday existence.
+The trouble is that for many of us, we have been taught that our intuition is wrong and what we feel isn’t valid.

-Caliber is the ability to recognize, expand, understand and apply information.
+Caliber is the ability to recognize, expand, understand, and apply information.
 It is the ability to distinguish between different pieces of information.
 Think about the dreams or visions you may have in meditation.
-You may see all sorts of imagery, etc, but you don’t know what it all means.
+You may see all sorts of imagery, but you don’t know what it all means.
 We can be receptive to a lot of information, but what is the use if you cannot understand and integrate it?
-It is like having the greatest book on wisdom in the world, but written in another language.
+It is like having the greatest book on wisdom in the world but written in another language.
 Valuable, but not useful to you personally.
 Caliber is useful in conjunction with intuition as intuition helps you to know; caliber helps you to understand.
-Through understanding knowledge isn’t just a concept, but it is applied.

 A strong nervous system is essential in building grit and resilience.
 With a strong nervous system, a person can contain pain and go deeper in meditation.
-Think especially when you first began meditating and all you could think about was how much your legs hurt!
+Think about when you first began meditating, and all you could think about was how much your legs hurt!
 Once you get over thinking about those legs, you can have a deeper experience.

 Here are a few kriyas for the working the nervous system: